mocox/PY-Data-Structures/README.md

 insertionSort.py  - shows an insertion sort of an array <br />
 seledctionSort.py - shows a selection sort of an array <br />
 mergeSort.py      - shows a merge sort <br />
-quickSort.py      - shows a quick sort of an array radixSort.py      - shows a radix sort of a numerical array
+quickSort.py      - shows a quick sort of an array <br />
+radixSort.py      - shows a radix sort of a numerical array

 ## More Coming